Job Openings at Coastal States Organization

 - Up to 15% of time for domestic travel may be required for this position.

-- At least 5 years of program or project management experience, including scope development, budget management and project reporting;
+- At least 5 years of research, program or project management experience, including drafting reports, scope development, budget management and project reporting.

 - Substantive knowledge of some/all of the following issue areas: the Coastal Zone Management Act and its implementation, National Ocean Policy and its implementation, Great Lakes Restoration Initiative, coastal/ocean ecosystem restoration, climate change mitigation and adaptation, non-point source pollution, beach nourishment, ports and harbors, other relevant coastal policy and programs.